mtcigor/dbvae-model/README.md

-# Debiasing Varitional Autoencoder Model
+# Debiasing Variational Autoencoder Model

 This project implements and trains a DB-VAE model based on one of the MIT Introduction to Deep Learning exercises.